Discover the unspoilt coastal scenery of the Costa Vicentina Natural Park

 Distance: 8 km | Ascent: 250 m | Descent: 250 m | 2½ hrs approx.

+This morning, you will be transferred back to the seaside village of Burgau, where you finished yesterday’s walk.
 From Burgau, you head west along the coast via beaches and cliffs that offer stunning panoramic views.
 Then, heading inland towards the village of Figueiras, you’ll discover traditional farming methods which were initiated by the Romans and perfected by the Moors.
 Olive trees, carob trees, almond trees, pomegranate and fig trees are the main features of this non-irrigated agriculture known as “sequeiro”.
-The little whitewashed village of Salema is an ideal place for a rest with many excellent seafood restaurants, from where you can watch the fishermen unloading their catch or tending to their boats on the beach.
-When you are ready, return by taxi to Burgau.
+The route finishes back at your hotel in Salema, where you spend one more night.

 Day 4: Walk the Algarve coast to Sagres